pierrelecuyer/LatMRG/README.md

     ./waf build

-If the build process completed without errors, *LatMRG* can be installed to the directory specified with the `--prefix` option during the configuration step,
+If the build process completed without errors, *LatMRG* can be installed to the directory specified with the `--prefix` option during the configuration step, with:
-with:

     ./waf install

 ## Authors

-François Blouin, Erwan Bourceret, Anna Bragina, Ajmal Chaumun, Raymond Couture, Marco Jacques, David Munger, François Paradis, Marc-Antoine Savard, Richard Simard, Josée Turgeon, and Christian Weiss have contributed to various versions of this software since around 1986, under the lead of Pierre L'Ecuyer.
+Franï¿½ois Blouin, Erwan Bourceret, Anna Bragina, Ajmal Chaumun, Raymond Couture, Marco Jacques, David Munger, Franï¿½ois Paradis, Marc-Antoine Savard, Richard Simard, Josï¿½e Turgeon, and Christian Weiss have contributed to various versions of this software since around 1986, under the lead of Pierre L'Ecuyer.